 2. Complaining About Insufficient Resources

 McClellan constantly complained about the lack of available resources.
 He didn’t have enough men.
 His men weren’t paid enough.
 They didn’t have enough heavy artillery.
-And on and on he went.
+On and on he went.

 Leaders who do this never get very far.
 I don’t care if you own your own business, lead a department in a major corporation, or head a nonprofit.
 You’re in place to deliver an outcome, and your job is to figure out how to get the resources or make do without them.